CS410-2015Fall/Group_16_Wutudu/README.md

                                     "Exisitng Friend Request From User" 400,
                                     "Unable To Send Friend Request" 400
                                    ]
-  * NOTE: Used to send request to user
+  * NOTE: Used to send friend request to user
 ```
 ```
 3. PUT: